Goodbye, Michael: Synopsis

-Michael Scott (Steve Carell) arrives at work for what he claims is his second-to-last day before he moves to Colorado to live with his fiancee, Holly Flax (Amy Ryan).
+Michael Scott arrives at work for what he claims is his second-to-last day before he moves to Colorado to live with his fiancée, Holly Flax.
 As the day progresses, he tries to have an individual goodbye with each employee.
 A phone call with Holly reveals that this is his last day, and he is flying out to Colorado that night.
 After having a few mini-crises, including getting cold feet, he starts to break down, terrified of leaving his employees, but regains his composure after speaking with Holly.
-Pam Halpert (Jenna Fischer) leaves the office to supposedly run errands, but actually takes a break from the workday to see The King's Speech before Michael can say his goodbye to her.
+Pam Halpert leaves the office to supposedly run errands, but actually takes a break from the workday to see The King's Speech before Michael can say his goodbye to her.

-Andy Bernard (Ed Helms) is given Michael's client list as a going-away present, much to the shock and envy of the other salesmen, and after losing one, requests the help of Deangelo Vickers (Will Ferrell) to retain them.
+Andy Bernard is given Michael's client list as a going-away present, much to the shock and envy of the other salesmen, and after losing one, requests the help of Deangelo Vickers to retain them.
 Deangelo nearly ruins a relationship with a client but Andy gains enough confidence to salvage the sale.
 Along the way, Deangelo reveals that he was not hired for his business experience, but because he helped prevent the theft of one of Sabre CEO Jo Bennett's dogs.
-Meanwhile, Dwight (Rainn Wilson) is antagonistic towards Michael, still bitter over Michael not recommending him for a manager position, despite Michael's attempts to reconcile.
+Meanwhile, Dwight is antagonistic towards Michael, still bitter over Michael not recommending him for a manager position, despite Michael's attempts to reconcile.
 He initially expresses disdain for Michael's going-away present, a recommendation letter, but appears touched as he reads that Michael genuinely considered him a friend.
 He also discovers a card challenging him to a paintball match, and the two play behind the building.

-Gabe Lewis (Zach Woods) is taking Erin Hannon's (Ellie Kemper) public breakup badly.
-He makes several threats against Andy, who had dated Erin before she dated Gabe, and even follows Erin into the women's bathroom to make his case, much to the disdain of Creed Bratton (Creed Bratton).
+Gabe Lewis is taking Erin Hannon's public breakup badly.
+He makes several threats against Andy, who had dated Erin before she dated Gabe, and even follows Erin into the women's bathroom to make his case, much to the disdain of Creed Bratton.
 Michael advises Erin that she does not necessarily need to choose Andy or Gabe, and that she will know when the right guy comes along.